 - Type in the name of the breakpoint you want to clear in the entry buffer.
-Then choose Breakpoints → Clear(). - Choose Breakpoints-Clear All to clear all existing breakpoints in the breakpoint table. - Inside the breakpoints list display, press and hold the select mouse button and then choose Clear (delete) Breakpoint from the popup menu to clear the selected breakpoint. - Using the command line, enter commands as follows: - To remove an existing breakpoint at a location given by <address>, enter:
+Then choose Breakpoints→Clear(). - Choose Breakpoints-Clear All to clear all existing breakpoints in the breakpoint table. - Inside the breakpoints list display, press and hold the select mouse button and then choose Clear (delete) Breakpoint from the pop-up menu to clear the selected breakpoint.

+• To remove an existing breakpoint at a location given by <address>, enter: